nss-day-cohort-51/Kandy-Korner/chapters/Kandy_customers.md

 * `src/components/auth/Login.js`
 * `src/components/auth/Register.js`

-Use `kandy_customer` as the local storage item for tracking authentication.
+Use `kandy_customer` as the session storage item for tracking authentication.

 Then refactor **`KandyKorner`** to implement the login screen.